eliranwong/ChatGPT-GUI/README.md

 * save conversations for offline use

-* search history, based on title or content
+* search history, based on title or content; regular expression supported

 * edit and save conversations

-* search and replace chat content
+* search and replace chat content; regular expression supported

 * support multiple database files for storing offline records; it helps users to organize different topics/categories/studies in separate files.